clincha/Decryption/README.md

 the 21-letter key TESSOFTHEDURBERVILLES.

 ##### Solution
+Map each letter in the key and the cipher text to their respective number.
+Minus each letter value from the cipher text with each value in the key, looping to the end of the alphabet (26) when the value reaches the start of the alphabet (0).
 ##### Exercise 3 (4 marks)
 The plaintext comes from tess26.txt and is encoded with a Vigenere cipher.
 The key is an arbitrary sequence of six letters (i.e. not necessarily forming an English